ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 A DCCP Congestion Control ID (CCID) specifing TCP-like behaviour ought to follow the method specified in {{!RFC4341}}.
 This guidance related to {{?RFC2861}}, replaced by {{!RFC7661}}.
-The text in {{Section 5.1 of !RFC4341}} is updated by this document to specify the management of the cwnd during an rate-limited period.
+The text in {{Section 5.1 of !RFC4341}} is updated by this document to specify the management of the cwnd during a rate-limited period.

 # Change Log